cosmos/cosmos-sdk/crypto/keys/README.md

 ### NewInMemory

-The [NewInMemory](https://godoc.org/github.com/cosmos/cosmos-sdk/crypto/keys#NewInMemory) constructor returns an implementation backed by an in-memory LevelDB storage that we've historically used for testing purposes or on-the-fly key generation and we consider safe for the aforementioned use cases since the generated keys are discarded when the process terminates or the type instance is garbage collected.
+The [NewInMemory](https://godoc.org/github.com/cosmos/cosmos-sdk/crypto/keys#NewInMemory) constructor returns an implementation backed by an in-memory, goroutine-safe map that we've historically used for testing purposes or on-the-fly key generation and we consider safe for the aforementioned use cases since the generated keys are discarded when the process terminates or the type instance is garbage collected.